BlockchainCommons/LifeHashTool/README.md

 * If no INPUT string is provided, a random one will be generated of the form "XXX-XXX" where X is a random letter.
 ```

-Generate an `original`, 32x32 pixel LifeHash in the current directory from the string "0":
+Generate a `version2`, 32x32 pixel LifeHash in the current directory from the string "0":

 ```sh
 lifehash 0